NEIGHBOURS & NATIONS CAMP 2026 BOOKING TERMS & CONDITIONS

 3.12 YWAM Harpenden reserves the right to alter or vary the advertised programme due to events or circumstances beyond its reasonable control.

 3.13 YWAM Harpenden’s liability shall not exceed the face value of the ticket purchased.
-This does not include the booking fee (2%) or card processing fees (1.4% + 20p).
+This does not include the booking fee (3%) or card processing fees (1.4% + 20p).
 YWAM Harpenden shall not be liable for any loss of enjoyment or wasted expenditure.
 Personal arrangements, including travel, subsistence, and accommodation relating to Neighbours and Nations Camp, which have been arranged by the booker, are at the booker’s own risk.
 You may wish to consult an insurance broker to arrange cover for this possible eventuality.

 4. TRANSPORTATION

-4.3 In the case of international unaccompanied participants aged 15-18, we will endeavour to collect and drop off at specific airports.
-This must be arranged in advance with the Neighbours and Nations Camp admin team and may require waiting at the airport to pick up/drop off multiple participants in one trip.
-There may be an additional cost to cover transportation to and from the airports.
+4.3.1 In the case of international unaccompanied minors aged 15-17, YWAM Harpenden may be able to collect and drop off participants at specific airports.
+This must be arranged in advance with the Neighbours and Nations Camp admin team by contacting camp@neighboursandnations.co.uk.
+Additional requirements will include a parent/carer completing a transportation consent form, and may also require the participant waiting at the airport in order for our staff to pick-up/drop-off multiple participants.
+It will also be dependant upon vehicle/staff availability and cannot be guaranteed until close to the programme start date.

 4.4 Neighbours and Nations Camp is held at YWAM Harpenden.
 The address is: